How to Convert Jeans Into a Skirt

-- A Seam Ripper
+- Seam ripper

-- A sewing machine
+- Sewing machine

-Ripping Out and Cutting
+Ripping out and Cutting

-To transform jeans into a jeans skirt you will need to remove stitching without ripping or tearing the fabric.
+To transform jeans into a jeans skirt, you will need to remove stitching without ripping or tearing the fabric.

-- Carefully remove the inseam stitching.
+- Use a sharp seam ripper to carefully remove the inseam stitching.

 - Remove the stitching from the crotch to the pin on the front and the back of the jeans.